linuzo/Apollo-Legacy/README.md

 Apollo is for all.
 Anyone can copy-paste generator and other features.
 Apollo is more abandonate,but have epic generator in creations :)
-Thanks all and more special: @caspervanneck @salmonger @aericio

 **CircleCI Build Status** [![CircleCI](https://circleci.com/gh/Apollo-SoftwareTeam/Apollo-Legacy.svg?style=svg)](https://circleci.com/gh/Apollo-SoftwareTeam/Apollo-Legacy)